 Has Neurofeedback Worked For Veterans?

 In a separate study, 52 individuals with chronic PTSD were randomly assigned to either 6 weeks of neurofeedback or a wait-list condition.
-Following post-treatment a significantly smaller proportion of individuals in the treatment condition met criteria for PTSD compared to the wait list condition.
+Following post-treatment, a significantly smaller proportion of individuals in the treatment condition met the criteria for PTSD compared to the wait list condition.

-Many studies have demonstrated similar effects in different populations and with different neurofeedback protocols including 19-channel z-score low resolution electromagnetic tomography (LORETA) neurofeedback, which has been also been used in veterans for performance enhancement.
+Many studies have shown comparable results across populations and neurofeedback procedures, including the 19-channel z-score low-resolution electromagnetic tomography (LORETA) neurofeedback protocol, which has also been used with veterans to improve performance.

 How Has Neurofeedback Helped PTSD?